March 25, 2020

 Now Zoan can complete 90% of their projects in house, visiting the client’s office to finish the last 10% for small tweaks such as swapping out furniture variations.
 “That would never have been possible with traditional rendering,” says Rosendahl.

 Leveraging the power of real-time technology has fundamentally flipped the archviz business model for Zoan.
 Using traditional rendering, the studio would sell images and seconds of animation.
 With photorealistic interactive environments at its disposal, that paradigm no longer makes sense.
-“Now, it's more about selling square meters and creating that space with cool lightning,” says Rosendahl.
+“Now, it's more about selling square meters and creating that space with cool lighting,” says Rosendahl.
 “Then we can just take screenshots and create animation in real time, which there was no way of doing with a traditional rendering pipeline.”

 The advent of real-time ray tracing has meant that the quality of work the studio can deliver has skyrocketed.
 “It was a very exciting moment for us when ray tracing came into the picture, because we were able to tell clients that we could deliver the same quality as traditional renderings and mass-produce the content,” says Rosendahl.
 “It has been totally groundbreaking for us.”